9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ```
 ::::

-Making this into a `Monad` instance doesn\'t take much work.
+Making this into a `Monad` instance doesn't take much work.

 :::: captioned-content
 ::: caption